Non-loose torus knots: Classification of non-loose torus knots

-Thus the dividing set on $P$ should be the one shown in the second drawing of Figure~\ref{fig:pants2}.
-Choose a $0$-twisting vertical Legendrian curve in $S^1 \times P$, which is in the $I$-invariant neighborhood of $T_1$.
+Thus, the dividing set on $P$ should be the one shown in the second drawing of Figure~\ref{fig:pants2}.
+Choose a $0$-twisting vertical Legendrian curve in $S^1 \times P$, which is in an $I$-invariant neighborhood of $T_1$.
 Then we can find a convex torus $T$ which contains this curve and is smoothly isotopic to $T_3$, and its ruling curve sits on $P$ and intersects the dividing curves at two points as shown in Figure~\ref{fig:pants2}.
 Now cut $S^1 \times P$ along the torus $T$ and we obtain a contact structure on $S^1 \times P$ with boundary slope $0$ and the dividing set on $P$ being as shown in the first drawing of Figure~\ref{fig:sdisk}.
-This $T$ and $T_1$ and $T_2$ co-bound an $S^2\times P$ and from Lemma~\ref{all000}, we know that there exists unique tight contact structure on this $S^1 \times P$ up to boundary twisting.
+Since $T$, $T_1$ and $T_2$ co-bound an $S^1\times P$ and from Lemma~\ref{all000}, there exists a unique tight contact structure on this $S^1 \times P$ up to boundary twisting.
 Let $C'$ be the union of this $S^1 \times P$ and $V_1$, $V_2$.
-Then $C$ is decomposed into $C'$ and a finite convex Giroux torsion layer.
+Then $C$ is decomposed into $C'$ and a finite convex $l$-torsion layer for some $l \in \frac12\N$.
 Clearly, the contact structure on $C'$ is in $\Tight_0(C;pq)$.
-According to Claim A in the proof of Lemma~\ref{postorsion}, the number of convex Giroux torsion added to a contact structure in $\Tight_0(C;pq)$ is fixed, and there exist only finite number of dividing curves on $P$, so it must be finite. \end{proof}
+Thus the contact structure on $C$ is in $\Tight_l(C;pq)$, and by Lemma~\ref{ClaimA}, the amount of convex torsion is exactly $l$, so $\tor(L)$ is finite. \end{proof}

+Next, we show that all non-loose torus knots with convex torsion in their complement are obtained from the knots $L_{P_1,P_2}$ for some pair of totally 2-inconsistent paths $(P_1,P_2)$.
+To do so, we recall that by Proposition~\ref{wings} either $L_{P_1, P_2}$ or $L_{-P_1,-P_2}$ remains non-loose after arbitrarily many negative stabilizations, and the other becomes loose after a single negative stabilization.
+From our discussion in Section~\ref{lutzsection} we know that the transverse push-off of the one that remains non-loose under negative stabilizations will be a non-loose transverse knot.
+We call this transverse knot the \emph{transverse knot associated to $(P_1,P_2)$}.